aatmiyasilwal/Maxprod-Extension/README.md

 - Right-click the extension icon and choose **Options** (or open the options page from the popup).
 - Add websites or allowlisted subreddits.
 Changes save automatically and take effect immediately.
 - Use the “Allowed subreddits” list to bypass the general Reddit block for specific communities.
+- Place your YouTube Data API key in `extension/.env` (see below), then list any YouTube channel IDs or handles you want to blacklist; only videos from those channels are blocked.

+### YouTube channel blocking

+1. Create an API key in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard) and enable the **YouTube Data API v3**.
+2. Copy `extension/.env.example` to `extension/.env`, then set the `YOUTUBE_API_KEY` value.
+3. In the options page, add channel IDs (`UC…`) or handles (e.g. `@creator`) to the block list.
+Only videos originating from those channels will be overlaid and paused; all other YouTube content remains accessible.

 ### Development notes

 - Background service worker automatically rebuilds DNR rules when storage changes.
 - Storage lives in `chrome.storage.sync` so your blocklists follow you when you sign into Chrome.
+- Sensitive credentials stay local: `extension/.env` is ignored by git and not read from synced storage.

 ## References